All Episodes

 Just go right on down the list.

-And and then men are stupid.
+And men are stupid.

 You do that, and you now have cut that person deeply.

-And if your temper is such that you can't control your words, I mean that's pretty bad.
+And if your temper is such that you can't control your words, I mean, that's pretty bad.

-But I just thought it was a good idea.
+But I just thought it was a good idea and less expensive than a divorce lawyer.

-You take a little sabbatical.
+Take a little sabbatical.

-I just don't buy this B.S.
-Oh, I I love him, but I'm not in love with him.
+Oh, I love him, but I'm not in love with him.

-I'm like, well, go stop it.
+I'm like, go stop it.

 That is totally normal.